 The Bachelor of Fine Arts Degree...

 The BFA in Fine Arts is the professional degree in art.
 With a BFA, students can choose to further their education by earning the terminal degree in the fine arts, the master of fine arts degree, or MFA.
-In addition to the 12 required classes for a BFA in Fine Arts, Illustration majors take a standard range of core academic and foundational art classes such as Drawing I, Two and Three-Dimensional Design, Intermedia Foundations, Art History Survey I and Survey II.
-Required Visual Arts courses include Art History Survey III: Non-Western Art, Contemporary Art, Interdisciplinary Practices and Studio: BFA Thesis.
-Additionally, Illustration students complete a total of 39 credits in the emphasis area.
+In addition to the twelve required classes for a BFA in Fine Arts, illustration majors take a standard range of core academic and foundational art classes such as Drawing I, Two and Three-Dimensional Design, Introduction to Digital Photography, Art History Survey I and Survey II.
+Required Visual Arts courses include Contemporary Art History and Studio BFA Thesis.
+Additionally, Illustration students complete a total of 36 credits in the emphasis area.

 Educating and Encouraging...